 There are various original artworks on display; a stained glass memorial window by Stanley Murray Scott, a copper frieze commemorating the vital war industries in N.Ireland, an original portrait of James Magennis VC and a bronze sculpture by John Sherlock.

 Have you ever visited Belvoir Park Belfast?
 Is it on your list?
-Make sure to let us know!
+Make sure to let us know in the comments below!